• Bold Efforts

 boldefforts.com

-Remote Work, Distributed Work, Work from Home, Work from Anywhere, Nomad Work, WiFi Workers—these terms have become commonplace in the past five years, sparking ongoing debates about the future role of remote work.
+Remote Work, Distributed Work, Work from Home, Work from Anywhere, Nomad Work, WiFi Workers.
+These terms have become commonplace in the past five years, sparking ongoing debates about the future role of remote work.

 We are observing five key insights and trends in this space.